tarcisiotm/core/README.md

-# core
+# Core
-Core functionality that will span across multiple projects
+Core functionality that will span across multiple projects.